Sumana1910/Sumana1910/README.md

 # 👋 Hi, I'm Sumana!

-I’m currently a Master’s student in Computer Science, with a strong interest in **data science and statistics**.
+I’m a Master’s student in Computer Science, with a strong interest in **data science and statistics**.
 Through my academic journey, I have been building a solid foundation in **programming**, **mathematical modeling**, and **statistical analysis**—essential tools for understanding complex datasets and extracting meaningful insights.

 I am particularly drawn to the power of data-driven approaches in solving real-world problems.
 My curiosity about patterns in data motivates me to continuously learn and explore new techniques in machine learning, data analysis, and statistical modeling.
 I enjoy working on projects, experimenting with datasets, and collaborating with others to develop practical solutions using data.

  **🔭 Currently Exploring**
 - Machine learning & deep learning